SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 ## 5. Authorship and review

-v2019.12: CSA, ML, SRM
-Review by specialist: Associate professor of fisheries at UiB.
-CSA has a PhD in marine biology.
+Specialist input: Associate professor of fisheries at UiB.
+CSA has a PhD in marine biology. v2019.12: CSA, ML, SRM
 New version, first draft: CSA (Feb 2022)
 Internal review: ML, HMB (March 2022)